-Departments must comply with the following deadlines:
+Departments must comply with the following deadlines over the course of next two years:

-- 1 year: Within 1 year of the standard's adoption, Departments must have a plan for reviewing existing content for compliance.
+- 6 months: Within six months of the standard's adoption, Departments must have a plan for reviewing existing content for compliance.
 If a Department develops a plan with the Digital Services team for migration to SF.gov this satisfies the requirement.
-Departments may consult with the Digital Services team about their accessibility review. - 1 year 6 months: Within 18 months of the standard's adoption, Departments must complete their review of existing content for compliance.
-They should follow Digital Services guidelines for accessibility review. - 2 years 6 months: Within two years and six months of the standard's adoption, Departments must correct issues found with existing content.
+Departments may consult with the Digital Services team about their accessibility review. - Year 1: Within one year of the standard's adoption, Departments must complete their review of existing content for compliance.
+They should follow Digital Services guidelines for accessibility review. - Year 2: Within two years of the standard's adoption, Departments must correct issues found with existing content.
 They should follow the Mayor's Office on Disability guidelines for resolving issues.
 At minimum, this remediation must include a plan to make existing content accessible on request.
 They must provide a clear way for members of the public to request equally effective access through a Reasonable Modification (as defined through guidelines for ADA Title II).

-In addition, within 2 years of the standard's adoption, COIT will approve an update to this standard that defines digital accessibility and inclusion standards for internal digital content and provides a timeline for their implementation.
+In addition, within six months of the standard's adoption, COIT will approve an update to this standard that defines digital accessibility and inclusion standards for internal digital content and provides a timeline for their implementation.